 Provides detailed information on all sleeping pills & minor tranquillisers currently available in the UK.

-If a drug can come in different forms (such as tablets or liquid), there may be a separate PIL for each one.
-You should look at the PIL for the particular form and dose you've been prescribed.
+Some drugs come in different forms, such as tablets or liquid.
+There may be a separate PIL for each form of the drug, as well as for different doses.
+You should look at the PIL for the form and dose you have been prescribed.

-If you have any questions about your medication you can talk to your doctor, someone at your pharmacy or call NHS 111.
+If you have any questions about your medication you can: